you are here : home/ISOC/C++ Dump Analysis

 · Identify static variables and global variables in the static stack.

-· Identify dump locations within a DLL.
+· Identify dump locations within a library function.

 · List the different linkages and parameter lists used in C and C++ programs.